veeto

 Key Takeaways

-• Requires schools and colleges to notify their communities when immigration enforcement is present on campus.
+• Requires schools to notify parents and staff when immigration enforcement is present on school grounds by March 2026.

 Summary